-The price of bus and ferry travel increased significantly at the beginning of 2013 as government sought to increase revenues.
-Despite this, travelling around Bermuda on public transport is still great value.
+The price of bus and ferry travel increased in April 2015 as the Government of Bermuda sought to increase revenues.
+Despite this travelling around Bermuda on public transport is still great value.

 Bus fares can be paid in cash to the driver.
 Savings can be made by purchasing tokens, transportation passes or books of tickets.